PNG: JPEG-LS

 JPEG-LS is an image format by the Joint Photographic Experts Group, though far less widely known and supported than the other lossy JPEG format discussed above.
 It is directly comparable with PNG, and has a standard set of test images.
 On the Waterloo Repertoire ColorSet, a standard set of test images (unrelated to the JPEG-LS conformance test set), JPEG-LS generally performs better than PNG, by 10–15%, but on some images PNG performs substantially better, on the order of 50–75%.
 Thus, if both of these formats are options and file size is an important criterion, they should both be considered, depending on the image.

 JPEG XL

-JPEG XL is another, much improved, lossless or lossy format, that is unfortunately supported much less, developed to replace lossless formats like PNG.
+JPEG XL is another, much improved, lossless or lossy format, that is supported much less, developed to replace lossless formats like PNG.
 JPEG XL is more than 50% smaller than JPEG, and that can happen while it's lossless, therefore making it even smaller than PNG.
 It also supports high dynamic range, wide colour gamuts, and large colour depths.
 JPEG XL is also very efficient at decoding, and provides smooth transitions from the formats it intends to replace, losslessly able to convert from JPEG.
 It also excels at compressing without compromising on fidelity.